NicKane12/credit-approval-statistical-learning/report/README.md

 # Report

-This folder contains the final project report (PDF).
+This folder contains the final project report and slides.